netham45/screamrouter/Readme/ui.md

 Sinks are where your audio goes.
 To manage sinks:

-1. Click on the "Sinks" section in the main menu.
+1. Look at the right panel of the dashboard.
 2. To add a new sink, click the "Add Sink" button.

 ![Add Sink Interface](/images/AddSink.png)